IsabellaGawthorneQCA/1701QCA-Assessment1-/replicationproject/replication.md

 ![Image](codemakingbuttonsnotes.PNG)
 ![Image](codeletters.PNG)

-due to the perishable nature of fruit i decided to change the keys into pieces of alfoil, this is as alfoil works as an excellent conductor of electricity, later on in the final presentation the use of alfoil is more tidy.
+due to the perishable nature of fruit i decided to change the keys into pieces of alfoil, this is as alfoil works as an excellent conductor of electricity, later on in the final presentation the use of alfoil will be more tidy.
 ![Image](10.changingfruittofoil.jpeg)

 i tried another approach to adding more keys through the use of a breadboard. to do this i located a source online 'https://www.youtube.com/watch?v=ulKq5To9dmA' to assist with the coding and assembly of this project. however, i had to substitute certain wires as i did not have them and removed 2 keys in order to do so.
 As a result the piano would not play past the keys attached to pins 1 and 2. from this I gathered that the resistors may have not been the required type or that some step in this process went wrong. this is also why i decided to revert back to the original design as pins 1 and 2 where all that was required.
 ![Image](11.attemptataddingmorenotesthroughbreadboard.jpeg)
 ![Image](12.attemptataddingmorenotesothersideview.jpeg)
 ![Image](codebreadboardattempt.PNG)
-In attempting to fix the resistor problem i removed them all together, however this made the keys play by themselves as there are no signials indicating when the keys should stop or start playing.
+In attempting to fix the resistor problem i removed them all together, however this made the keys play by themselves as there are no signials indicating when the keys should stop or start playing. although this was an interesting concept it removed the element of interaction between user and device, therefore i moved on from this concept.
 ![Image](13.didntworksoremovedotherelementsmadepianoplaybyself.jpeg)

 reverting back to original concept design